 - investigation procedures to deal with suspected fraudulent or corrupt activity, as outlined in this Framework;

-- the Assurance Services unit who provide advice on fraud and corruption prevention and management;
+- Legal & Compliance who provide advice on fraud and corruption prevention and management;

 - Internal Audit who conduct internal audits that determine the effectiveness of governance, risk management and fraud control processes; and